 We captured all three angles on the MōVI flying in two M15s in the over-the-shoulder as our Master shot creeped in.
 This way, we were able to capture the emotion of the scene in dueling MōVIs in one take.

-If you would like to learn more about the collaboration that created “Into the Badlands,” you can go here:
+If you would like to learn more about the collaboration between the director and I that created “Into the Badlands,” you can go here:

 Here is a little teaser about the entire hour and a half presentation:

 Like this post or have a question?
 Leave a comment below!